sanhaus/control-panel.en/help/subdomains-certificates/using/renewing-subdomain-certificate.md

 ## Installing the SSL certificate {#installing-ssl-certificate}

-Once an SSL certificate has been purchased, follow these steps to install it on your instance.
+Once an SSL certificate has been purchased, you can install it on your instance.
+Before proceeding, make sure you are aware of the prerequisites below:

+* The Certificate Signing Request (CSR) must have been generated from the Control Panel.
+Otherwise, you will not be able to install the certificate from the Control Panel.
+* Make sure that the Certificate Signing Request (CSR) matches the subdomain that has been delegated to Adobe.
+For example, it cannot contain more subdomains that the one that has been delegated.
+* The certificate must have a current date.
+It is not possible to install certificates with dates in the future.

+To install the certificate, follow these steps:

 1. In the **[!UICONTROL Subdomains & Certificates]** card, select the desired instance, then click the **[!UICONTROL Manage Certificate]** button.